SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 Alternately, one can use SLC-CLI commands directly to generate the project and then use `make` to build it.

 Windows users will need to install make in their system.
 Users can use their own or can follow the following steps to get make.
-1. Install the MSYS terminal
+1. Install the MSYS terminal which provides a Unix-like environment on windows.
 2. Open the MSYS terminal and install make using following command pacman -S make
 3. Run command `where make`, copy the path and add it to the PATH environment variable.
 4. After this restart your command line terminal and run slc/sl_build.py or run make directly.
 May need to reboot the system.